Introduction to the API

 3. Finalize the verification

-Once all required verification checks are completed, call the Finalize Verification API.This step evaluates the results of all performed verification types and sets the final verification status to one of the following:
+Once all required verification checks are completed, call the Finalize Trust Validation API.This step evaluates the results of all performed verification types and sets the final verification status to one of the following:

 - Verified